The New Revolutionaries

 Question: I get pulled into meaningless meetings.
 I negotiated a four day work week, but was told to keep it quiet.
 How do you live with this greater sense of meaning when faced with a work culture that is so different?

 When you are trying to be sane in an insane environment, people will call you crazy.
 Your action is a contradiction to their assumptions.
 It’s not because they are bad people, they are just expressing the norms of the work culture, and they see you as contradicting these norms.
 You are also making them recognize that there is a choice.
 You are taking a stand for something that matters to you, and it probably matters to them as well, and your actions require them to face that they too have options.
 Do you want to take a stand for something that you really care about?
 One person might not be able to make a difference, but you can always take a stand for yourself.
 It’s also important to not do it out of anger.
 People will only hear the anger.
 You need to do it because you feel it’s the right thing to do.
 You need to be clear in your words and actions, “I’m not doing this to criticize you, I’m doing this because this it is what I need.”

 Question: I’m supervising a team and doing the job of 3 persons.
-How can any of us try and work a 4 day work week when my boss’ answer will be to just get the 5 days of work done in 4?
+How can any of us try and work less when my boss’ answer will be to just get the work done?